If you really think about it, you probably rely on one or two lead sources for the majority of your new clients. Such as:

 – ads in local publications

-If this is working for you, and you’re getting all the new business you want and need – great!
+Well, this is great – if it’s working for you, and you’re getting all the new business you want and need.

-Today I have listed out for you 17 ways we get new personal training clients at FVT.
+Today I have listed out for you 19 ways I personally got new clients in 2013.

-We were able to get over 200 new clients through our doors in the last 12 months, and this is an outline of pretty much exactly how we did it.
+We were able to get nearly 200 NEW clients through our doors last year and this is an outline of pretty much exactly how we did it.

 1 – Referrals